emrebekar/node-red-contrib-kafkajs/README.md

 # node-red-contrib-kafkajs

 This node can be used in order to produce and consume messages to Kafka.
-It is highly depends on 'kafka-js' library.
+It is highly depends on 'kafkajs' library.
 Consists three nodes.

+This node is an advanced alternative to https://github.com/emrebekar/node-red-contrib-kafka-client

 - kafka-client
 - kafka-producer